CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

    ![](../media/ex1img3.png)

-1. Switch the Environment to the newly created developer environment.
+1. Switch the Environment to the newly created developer environment from the top right of the browser window.

    ![](../media/Env-switch.png)